A smiling man in a blue cap and checkered shirt holds a color swatch in a printing factory.

 1. Procrastination Can Be Productive

-2. You Don’t Need an ideal Plan
+2. You Don’t Need a Perfect Plan

 Great ideas often start as messy concepts.
 Refining them is part of the path.